netcarver/PW-Auth2FactorPPP/README.md

 authentication for software applications at a very low-cost.
 Read more about PPP [here.](http://www.grc.com/ppp/design.htm)

 This module requires the [CryptoPPP library module](https://raw.github.com/netcarver/PW-CryptoPPP/master/CryptoPPP.module) to be installed and then uses it to add 2-factor authentication to ProcessWire.
-On installation and activation you will see an additional
-'Token' field in the login form and you will have to enter the right one-time-code into this field to be able to login.
+On installation and activation you will see an additional 'Token' field in the login form and you will have to enter the right one-time-code into this field to be able to login.
 These tokens can either be printed out in advance and carried on your person or they can be delivered by email.

-## Printing The PPP One-Time-Pad Cards.
+## Printing PPP One-Time-Pad Cards.

-If you prefer to print the codes in a handy credit-card sized format then...
+To print out your one-time-pad codes in a handy credit-card sized format...

 1. Go to your profile screen
 2. Expand the "PPP Initialisation Vector" field